Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 In total, 115 pediatric patients treated in clinical trials received the recommended dose of Clolar 52 mg/m2 daily × 5.
 The median number of cycles was 2.
 The median cumulative amount of Clolar received by pediatric patients during all cycles was 540 mg.

-Table 1 lists adverse reactions by System Organ Class, including severe or life-threatening (NCI CTC Grade 3 or Grade 4), reported in ≥ 5% of the 115 patients in the 52 mg/m2/day dose group (pooled analysis of pediatric patients with ALL and AML).
+Table 1 lists adverse reactions by System Organ Class, including severe or life-threatening (NCI CTCAE Grade 3 or Grade 4), reported in ≥5% of the 115 patients in the 52 mg/m2/day dose group (pooled analysis of pediatric patients with ALL and AML).
 More detailed information and follow-up of certain events is given below.

 |Blood and Lymphatic System Disorders||Febrile neutropenia||63||55||59||51||3||3||.||.|